jamhed/pi-redux-js/README.md

 h1.
 How to install

-Just use bower:

-bower install pi
+$ bower install pi
+$ bower_components/pi/setup-sample.sh

+Then point your web-server to serve files from sample folder as root.

 h1.
 How to configure requirejs